We are not certified professionals. For more information about us please read our Disclaimer.

 The biggest expense – medical

 And the biggest expense of all is paying for our new global health insurance.
 Shockingly, our health insurance with associated deductibles and related out-of-pocket healthcare costs represents almost 15% of our current daily living expenses.
 And because of that, our fixed expenses represent nearly 60% of our total daily living expenses.
 WOW!
 But I’m jumping ahead on the budget.
-And I will have more to say on healthcare costs in a later post.
+And I will have more to say about budgets, or Money Jobs as we like to call them, in a later post.

 Tracking our spending